 xeroctl config init

-# Or set values directly
+# Or register a deployment directly

 # Verify